Quick Answer: Best Kanazawa Tea Ceremony for Beginners

 Practical Information Before You Book

-Before reserving your spot, here are the most important things to know.
+Before reserving your spot, here are the most important practical details to know.

 Kenrokuen Garden Entry Fee Is Separate